killercup/rustfest-idiomatic-libs/Readme.md

 Split this up early

-Represent your code's architecture in the file system
+Represent your code's architecture in the file system.

 </aside>

 - - -